rlhatcher/website/content/home/posts.md

     exclude_future: false
     exclude_past: false
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 3
   # Choose how many pages you would like to offset by
   # Useful if you wish to show the first item in the Featured widget
   offset: 0
   # Field to sort by, such as Date or Title
   sort_by: 'Date'
   sort_ascending: false
+# design:
+#   # Choose a listing view
+#   view: compact
+#   # Choose how many columns the section has.
+Valid values: '1' or '2'.
+#   columns: '2'

 design:
-  # Choose a listing view
-  view: compact
-  # Choose how many columns the section has.
-Valid values: '1' or '2'.
   columns: '2'
 ---